-A second influential proposal for dealing with the difficulties left pending by the information-theoretic approach and for showing that some non-mental things can exhibit intentionality has been Ruth Millikan's (1984, 1993, 2000, 2004) teleosemantic approach.
-The basic idea underlying Millikan's teleosemantic approach rests on two basic assumptions, the first of which is that (unlike a natural sign) an intentional representation is a relatum in a three-place relation involving two mechanisms: a producer of the representation and a consumer, both of which are cooperative devices whose activities are beneficial to both.
+A second influential proposal for dealing with the difficulties left pending by the information-theoretic approach and for showing that some non-mental things can exhibit intentionality has been Ruth Millikan’s (1984, 1993, 2000, 2004) teleosemantic approach.
+Millikan’s teleosemantic approach rests on two basic assumptions, the first of which is that (unlike a natural sign) an intentional representation is a relatum in a three-place relation involving two mechanisms: a producer of the representation and a consumer, both of which are cooperative devices whose activities are beneficial to both.
 Millikan’s second assumption is that Brentano’s relation of intentional inexistence is exhibited by biological functions.
 Given any sort of biological purpose or design, it might fail to be fulfilled.
-For example, if it is the function or purpose of a mammal's heart to pump blood, then a mammal's heart ought to pump blood even though it might fail to do so.
-Notice, however, that whereas biological organs have functions that may fail to be fulfilled, they do not ipso facto exhibit intentionality in Brentano's full sense: neither a heart nor a stomach are of or about anything.
-Millikan's claim, however, is not that having a function is sufficient for aboutness, but that it is necessary.
+For example, if it is the function or purpose of a mammal’s heart to pump blood, then a mammal’s heart ought to pump blood even though it might fail to do so.
+Notice, however, that whereas biological organs have functions that may fail to be fulfilled, they do not ipso facto exhibit intentionality in Brentano’s full sense: neither a heart nor a stomach are of or about anything.
+Millikan’s claim, however, is not that having a function is sufficient for aboutness, but that it is necessary.
 Arguably, a device cannot be about or represent anything unless it can misrepresent what it is about.
 Presumably, for a device to misrepresent what it is about is for it to misfunction.
 But unless the device had some function, it could simply not misfunction.
 If this is correct, then nothing could be a representational system—nothing could have content or intentionality—unless it had what Millikan (1984) calls a ‘proper’ function.

 The relevant notion of a function here is the biological teleological, not the dispositional one: the function of an organ is not what the organ is disposed to do, but what it was selected to do (see Millikan 1984 and Neander 1995).
 Arguably, nothing can have a function unless it results from some historical process of selection or other.
 Selection processes are design processes.
 Most advocates of teleosemantics accept the etiological account of functions according to which the function of a device is a selected effect, i.e. an effect produced by the device that explains the continued proliferation of tokens of this type of device.
 Thus, according to “teleosemantic” theories, design is the main source of function, which in turn is the source of content or intentionality.
 Such theories are called “teleosemantic” theories in virtue of the connection between design or teleology and content.
 One contentious issue is whether the teleological approach championed by Millikan can be combined with informational semantics so that S can be said to represent instances of property F if and only if it is S’s function to carry information about F. Against this proposal, Millikan (2004) has argued that the information carried by a sign depends on its causes, not its effects.
 But according to teleosemantics and the etiological approach to functions, the function of a device is one of its effects: it does not depend on its causes.
 For further discussion, see the SEP entry on teleological theories of mental content and the papers collected in Ryder, Kinsbury and Williford (eds.)(2011).

 Perceptions, beliefs, desires and intentions and many other “propositional attitudes” are mental states with intentionality.
 They are about or represent objects and states of affairs under a particular psychological mode or format.
 Perceptions, beliefs, desires and intentions illustrate a basic duality of the intentionality of the mental: the duality between mind-to-world and world-to-mind directions of fit.
 In order to clarify this duality, Elizabeth Anscombe (1957, 56) considers a mere “shopping list”.
 The list may either be used as a set of instructions (or a blueprint) for action by a customer in a store or it can be used as an inventory by a detective whose purpose is to draw a record of what the customer is buying.
 In the former case, the list is not to be revised in the light of what lies in the customer’s grocery bag.
 But in the latter case, it is.
 If a mismatch should occur between the content of the grocery bag and the list used by the customer, then the blame should be put on the customer, not on the list.
 In the case of a mismatch between the content of the bag and the list drawn by the detective, the detective should correct his list.